-The CRH is a research-focused academic unit that is uniquely positioned within an island state.
-We promote rural health through teaching and supporting the clinical placement of undergraduate students by maintaining a network of learning and accommodation sites across rural and remote communities in Tasmania.
-The Centre delivers a contemporary continuing education program to working health professionals and, through flexible teaching arrangements, offers a range of graduate programs in e-health to students in Tasmania and elsewhere.
+The CRH is a research-focused academic unit uniquely positioned within an island state.
+We support the clinical placement of undergraduate students by maintaining a network of learning and accommodation sites across 16 rural and remote communities in Tasmania.
+The Centre delivers continuing education to working health care professionals and, through flexible teaching arrangements, offers a range of graduate programs in health informatics to students in Tasmania and elsewhere.

 We welcome graduate research students and create a supportive, learner-friendly environment in which they can undertake their studies.
 By drawing on a wide range of skills and expertise, staff engage in a vigorous and diverse program of high quality rural health research that position the department as locally relevant, nationally competitive and internationally recognised.
 Current areas of research fall under the broad areas: the provision of health services in rural and remote areas; interprofessional learning; primary oral health care and; health and well-being.